If you’re new to fitness and looking for a beginner-friendly workout that won’t put too much stress on your joints, you should consider trying barre.

 After your first month of barre workouts, you may notice that you feel more relaxed and connected to your body.
 You might also lose a pound or two if you adjust your diet.

-If you stick with pure barre for a few more months, your balance, posture, and flexibility will improve.
+If you stick with barre for a few more months, your balance, posture, and flexibility will improve.
 Your muscles will also start to get toned and you’ll develop more stamina, which will make it easier to power through hard workouts.

 You may also notice that you aren’t as susceptible to injury and have fewer aches and pains.